Unconditionally: Release and promotion

 In September 2013, Perry teased the release of the song as the second single from Prism, without revealing its title or date.
-However, MTV concluded that such song was "Unconditionally", which she discussed during a listening party for the record.
+However, MTV News concluded that such song was "Unconditionally", which she discussed during a listening party for the record.
 The release was confirmed by Billboard.
 The track debuted on October 16, 2013 and was serviced by Capitol Records to contemporary hit radio stations in the United States on October 22.
 The next day, it was sent to Australian radio stations.
 A CD single was released in Germany on November 22— the same date it was serviced to radios in Italy.
 In France, imports of the CD started being sold on December 3.
 A remix version of the song by Johnson Somerset was featured on a compilation album entitled Songs for the Philippines benefiting those affected by Typhoon Haiyan in the Philippines.

 The lyric video for "Unconditionally", directed by Aya Tanimura, was released on October 18, 2013.
 Set in a monochromatic pattern, it features actresses Janell Shirtcliff and Erika Linder, who appear naked.
 As Shirtcliff mouths the song's lyrics, which appear in white and fade slowly, Linder looks "painful[ly]" into the camera.
 They are only shown together by the end of the video, in which scene they look into each other's eyes.
 The video is different in style and approach from the song's official music video, which is retro-styled.
 Fans were invited to participate in an Instagram-based campaign, in which they could upload a photo of "what unconditional love meant to them", along with their story and location in order for it to appear on a "Prism map of the world".